-Brain /breɪn/ noun, Cerebrum in Latin – an organ of soft nervous tissue contained in the skull of vertebrates, functioning as the coordinating center of sensation and intellectual and nervous activity.
+Brain /breɪn/ noun, ‘Cerebrum’ in Latin – an organ of soft nervous tissue contained in the skull of vertebrates, functioning as the coordinating center of sensation and intellectual and nervous activity.

-It’s divided into 3 parts or regions.
+The Triune brain model is divided into 3 parts or regions.

 - The basal ganglia, also called the reptilian brain is the most primitive part of our brain.
 It governs balance, territoriality, mating, feeding and other instinctual activities.